mustafamerttunali/web-educational-game-for-kids/README.md

 docker-compose down
 ```

-Note: If the setup does not work please mail to tunalim@mef.edu.
+Note: If the setup does not work please mail to tunalim@mef.edu.tr